azkiflay/kubernetes/README.md

 ``` bash
   eksctl create cluster --name azkiflay --region us-east-1
 ```
-As displayed in Figure 7, the azkiflay is created using the **eksctl** command above, which triggered the creation and deployment of AWS resources, including the CloudFormation stack.
+As displayed in Figure 7, the "*azkiflay*" cluster is created using the **eksctl** command above, which triggered the creation and deployment of AWS resources, including the CloudFormation stack.

   <figure>
   <table>